 Diamond Braxton is a queer, mixed-race Black-Chicana writer and editor pursuing an MFA at Texas State.
-She is a Best of the Net and Best Microfiction nominee and has work published in The Forge, Stanchion, Alebrijes Review, Rejection Letters, The Acentos Review, Hellebore Press and is also a Tin House 21′ Alum.
-She has a microchap forthcoming with Belle Point Press (2023) and is the Editor in Chief for Defunkt Magazine and a Copy Editor for the Porter House Review.
+She has work published or forthcoming in Best Microfiction 2023, Sundress Publication’s Best of the Net anthology, The Forge, Stanchion, Hellebore Press, and others.
+She is a Lamda Literary retreat fellow (2023) and a Tin House 21′ workshop alum.
+She has a microchap with Belle Point Press (Series #9) and is the Founder of Abode Press, the Editor in Chief for Defunkt Magazine, and a Copy Editor for the Porter House Review.

 I offer affordable editing and book design services for self-publishing writers, nonprofits, and small presses.

 Diamond Braxton’s two award-winning pieces are being published with Belle Point Press in their microchap series.
 Find her short story “Sugar Rush” (selected for Sundress Publication’s Best of the Net anthology) and her microfiction piece “A Piece of You” (selected for Best Microfiction 2023) in Belle Point Press’s Microchap series here.

 Porter House Pod: A Talk on Book Bans